Feminism: Mid-20th century

 By the mid-20th century, women still lacked significant rights.
 In France, women obtained the right to vote only with the Provisional Government of the French Republic of 21 April 1944.
 The Consultative Assembly of Algiers of 1944 proposed on 24 March 1944 to grant eligibility to women but following an amendment by Fernard Grenier, they were given full citizenship, including the right to vote.
 Grenier's proposition was adopted 51 to 16.
 In May 1947, following the November 1946 elections, the sociologist Robert Verdier minimized the "gender gap", stating in Le Populaire that women had not voted in a consistent way, dividing themselves, as men, according to social classes.
 During the baby boom period, feminism waned in importance.
 Wars (both World War I and World War II) had seen the provisional emancipation of some women, but post-war periods signalled the return to conservative roles.

 In Switzerland, women gained the right to vote in federal elections in 1971; but in the canton of Appenzell Innerrhoden women obtained the right to vote on local issues only in 1991, when the canton was forced to do so by the Federal Supreme Court of Switzerland.
 In Liechtenstein, women were given the right to vote by the women's suffrage referendum of 1984.
 Three prior referendums held in 1968, 1971 and 1973 had failed to secure women's right to vote.

 Feminists continued to campaign for the reform of family laws which gave husbands control over their wives.
-Although by the 20th century coverture had been abolished in the UK and US, in many continental European countries married women still had very few rights.
+Although by the 20th century coverture had been abolished in the UK and US, married women in many continental European countries still had very few rights.
 For instance, in France, married women did not receive the right to work without their husband's permission until 1965.
 Feminists have also worked to abolish the "marital exemption" in rape laws which precluded the prosecution of husbands for the rape of their wives.
-Earlier efforts by first-wave feminists such as Voltairine de Cleyre, Victoria Woodhull and Elizabeth Clarke Wolstenholme Elmy to criminalize marital rape in the late 19th century had failed; this was only achieved a century later in most Western countries, but is still not achieved in many other parts of the world.
+Earlier efforts by first-wave feminists such as Voltairine de Cleyre, Victoria Woodhull and Elizabeth Clarke Wolstenholme-Elmy to criminalize marital rape in the late 19th century had failed; this was only achieved a century later in most Western countries, but is still not achieved in many other parts of the world.